flutterwtf/mcp_flutter/README.md

 ## 📚 Available Tools

+All tools default to using port 8181 if no port is specified.
+You can override this by providing a specific port number.

 - `get_active_ports`: Lists all Flutter/Dart processes listening on ports
 - `get_supported_protocols`: Retrieves supported protocols from a Flutter app
 - `get_vm_info`: Gets detailed VM information from a running Flutter app